 This pose is perfect for releasing tension in your lower back and hips.
 To do child's pose, you will need to kneel on the ground.
 Then, put your forehead on the floor in front of you and stretch your arms out.
 Take deep breaths and hold this pose for at least 30 seconds.

 This pose is excellent for stretching your hamstrings and calves.
-To do downward facing dog, start in a plank position.
+To do downward facing dog or adho Mukha Svanasana, start in a plank position.
 Then, lift your hips into the air so that your body forms an upside-down "V" shape.
 Keep your feet hip-width apart and your hands shoulder-width apart.
 Take deep breaths and hold this pose for at least 30 seconds.

 This pose is excellent for strengthening your core and improving balance.
 To do Warrior III, start in a standing position.
 Then, lunge forward with your left leg and raise your right leg behind you.
 Reach your arms out in front of you and keep your gaze focused on a point.
 Take deep breaths and hold this pose for at least 30 seconds.